522.1 AP: GENDER IDENTITY

 Provide students with access to a locker room that corresponds to the gender identity the student consistently asserts at school.
 Alternate changing facilities are available to all students and required of none.
 Schools will work with students to make reasonable accommodations based on individual situations.
 For example, the person could be given access to a single stall gender non-specific or staff restroom, use of the Physical Education Office facility, or a private room for changing purposes.

-VII.
+VI.
 GENDERED ACTIVITIES

 Avoid using gender as a characteristic for divisions whenever possible.
 When groups are separated by gender, allow students to self-select the group in which they would feel most comfortable.

-VIII.
+VII.
 FORMS, STUDENT RECORDS, AND STUDENT DATABASE

 The district is committed to updating forms and records to allow for students and families to report preferred name in addition to legal name and gender identity (male, female or non-binary) in addition to sex assigned at birth.